TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/012 Wrap in auth.md

 </CascadingAuthenticationState>
 ```

 The yellow highlighted lines contains the changes.
-We wrap everything in <CascadingAuthenticationState>.
-And the <RouteView> is changed to <AuthorizeRouteView>.
+We wrap everything in `<CascadingAuthenticationState>`.
+And the `<RouteView>` is changed to `<AuthorizeRouteView>`.

-Everything inside the <NotAuthorized> tags is html to be shown, if the user tries to access something, they are not authorized to access.
+Everything inside the `<NotAuthorized>` tags (lines 5 and 8) is HTML to be shown, if the user tries to access something, they are not authorized to access.

-### Imports
+## Imports
-You should now see that the tag <CascadingAuthenticationState> is a different color than e.g. <Router...>.
+You should now see that the tag `<CascadingAuthenticationState>` is a different color than e.g. `<Router...>`.

-That's because C# recognizes the second tag as a razor component, and the first tag is not currently recognized, so it's just colored as html.
+That's because Blazor recognizes the second tag as a Blazor component, and the first tag is not currently recognized, so it's just colored as HTML.

 We need an import statement.